ridera7/todolistgpt/README.md

 ### **Step 1: Run the Application**
 In IntelliJ IDEA:
-1. Navigate to the `TodoListApplication` class in the `src/main/java` directory.
+1. Navigate to the `TodoListGptApplication` class in the `src/main/java` directory.
 2. Right-click on the class and select **Run 'TodoListApplication'**.

 Alternatively, use Maven to run the application: